 Most users will not need to configure the tool, but if you do want to do it you can.

-The ArduPilot Methodic Configurator uses several configuration files to manage and visualize drone parameters.
+The ArduPilot Methodic Configurator uses several configuration files to manage and visualize vehicle parameters.
 These files are crucial for the tool’s operation and are organized in a specific directory structure.

 Intermediate Parameter Files: These files are located in the vehicle-specific directory and are named with two digits followed by an underscore, ending in .param